OSHChip/oshchip.github.io/products/Is_OSHChip_right_for_me.md

 ####Pros

 - Very small size
+- Very light weight
 - 16 pin format with unique IC type pins, well matched to standard solderless bread boards
 - Rapid prototyping with bread boards
 - Very low power modes
 - Fully functional from 1.8V to 3.6V
 - 32 bit CPU, 256KB of Flash, 32KB of RAM
-- Higher performance and more Flash and RAM than many models of Arduios
+- Higher performance and more Flash and RAM than many models of Arduinos
 - Bluetooth Low Energy radio
 - Proprietary 2.4 GHz radio for chip-to-chip communications
 - Broad range of built in peripherals, similar to most other micro processor products